Portchain/postgres-typescript/README.md

 - step 2: call `postgres-typescript-codegen <srcDir1> <srcDir2>`
 - step 3: use typescript in your application logic

+The command `postgres-typescript-codegen` will recursively parse all folders passed as argument.

 > for better developer experience, create a SQL file watcher that automatically calls `postgres-typescript-codegen`.

 For example: